What is GovPitch?

 AustCyber and the host government will select GovPitch EOI submissions for a given GovPitch event based on the following criteria:

-Submission of an EOI in no way implies that the submitting company will secure a placement at a GovPitch event.
+Submission of an EOI does not imply that the submitting company will secure a placement at a GovPitch event.

 Terms and conditions